tanghaojie/vue3-cesium-typescript-start-up-template/README.md

 # Vue3 Cesium Typescipt Start up template

 This is a project template for Vue3 + Cesium + Typescript apps with lots of test datas.
-It lives at [https://vue3-cesium-typescript-start-up-template.vercel.app/](https://vue3-cesium-typescript-start-up-template.vercel.app/)
+Preview: [https://vue3-cesium-typescript-start-up-template.vercel.app/](https://vue3-cesium-typescript-start-up-template.vercel.app/)

 ## How to use